De-clutter your kitchen, bathroom and bank account

 Going through old paperwork can be a big challenge, but by doing it a bit at a time, you can de-clutter, and access important paperwork easily.

 When sorting through your paperwork, keep in mind that:

-• When getting rid of a document, make sure to use a shredder to protect your and your families personal information and always double check that you are not binning something you do actually need – if you’re unsure call the bank or authority who sent it to you.
+• When getting rid of a document, make sure to use a shredder to protect your and your family’s personal information and always double-check that you are not binning something you do actually need – if you’re unsure call the bank or authority who sent it to you.

-• Keep documents like driving licences, birth certificates, passport, property deeds, marriage certificate, wills and other personal identification and property ownership paperwork.
-Keep these in a separate file away from day to day paperwork.
+• Keep documents like driving licences, birth certificates, passports, property deeds, marriage certificates, wills and other personal identification and property ownership paperwork.
+Keep these in a separate file away from day-to-day paperwork.

 • While going through your paperwork you may come across paperwork that may have sentimental value.
 This could range from first school reports, cards received for significant life events or other sentimental items.
 You can create individual memory boxes for each member of the household for these items.
 By dividing these bits of paper into personal memory boxes keep these items safe.
 Remember you do not have to keep everything just the ones that mean something!
 Inviting each person to go through their pile can also be a great way to share memories and also a great way to find out what that person wants to keep!